Loading…

 The mechanic would be good in anyone's hands.
 The series is better than that specifically because of whose hands it's in.

-Kim Gong-ja starts the series as a low-ranked F-grade hunter — the bottom of a world stratified by combat ability, where the gap between ranks is not gradual but exponential.
+Kim Gong-ja starts the series as a low-ranked F-grade hunter, at the bottom of a world stratified by combat ability, where the gap between ranks is not gradual but exponential.
 His response to his situation is not grinding determination or heroic rage.
 It's something closer to sardonic acceptance, with an undercurrent of genuine curiosity about the weirdness of what's happening to him.

 The more interesting question about Gong-ja is what the constant dying costs him that the series doesn't state directly.
 He treats his own death with calibrated pragmatism.
 The series lets that pragmatism raise a question rather than answer it: what does dying enough times do to how you value your own survival?
 The series doesn't resolve this explicitly.
 It's a thread that runs through the character.